serraict/serraict.github.io/_posts/scrum-toolbox/2019-10-03-assessing-team-growth.md

 and for the organization around us, at the right level of detail.

+> Tell me how you measure me,
+> and I will tell you how I will behave.
+>
+> Eliyahu M. Goldratt, the Haystack Syndrom, 1990

 Our growth is messy, ambiguous and unpredictable.
 Most of the time, it is not very clear where we are and how we'll get where we want to be.
-Like in agile product development, we rely on skillful inspectors to continuusly inspect our team's growth and adapt accordingly.
+Like in agile product development, we rely on skillful inspectors to continuously inspect our team's growth and adapt accordingly.
 We, the team members are these skillful inspectors.

-There is not a single detailed lens that clearly unveils the next step for each and every team at every time.
+There is not a single lens that clearly unveils all that matters for each team at every time moment in time.
-Any tool suggesting such a thing is in fact blinding us with clarity and focus, impeding us to see the things that really matter to us.
+Any tool suggesting such a thing is in fact blinding us with clarity and focus, impeding us to see the things that really matter.

 What we see through the lens
 is what we'll measure.
 And that will be the direction in which we grow.

+See the lens, and then use it wisely.

  [Squad Health Check]: https://labs.spotify.com/2014/09/16/squad-health-check-model/
  [Impose Agile]: https://ronjeffries.com/articles/018-01ff/imposition/